microprediction/microprediction/README.md

  - Get free *live* predictions.
  - Contribute to making those predictions better.

 We're not building a library to rule them all.
-Increasing accuracy over time is *not* predicated on a superior methodology, nor on acceptatnce of pull requests (though PR's are more than welcome).
-This is a network approach.
+Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked if I fail to approve a pull requests (though PR's are more than welcome).
+This is a market-inspired, competitive, network approach.
 One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

 Think of this more as "Napster meets Hayek meets AutoML".
 There are [prizes](https://www.microprediction.com/competitions/electricity), and we think nano-markets can organize the production of prediction more efficiently than human managers.
 But we're also conscious of market failure modes and free-riding, and we sponsor some open source projects directly.